phalcon-orphanage/docs/en/reference/phql.rst

     $phql = "SELECT c.name FROM Formula\Cars c ORDER BY c.name";
     $query = $manager->createQuery($phql);

-Most of the SQL standard is supported by PHQL, even nonstandard directives as LIMIT:
+Most of the SQL standard is supported by PHQL, even nonstandard directives such as LIMIT:

 .. code-block:: php